Sign up now! Sleep Tech Classes are starting in April 2021!

 Is there a discount for sending more than one participant from an organization or hospital?

 Yes.
-We can provide a 25% discount to the third and subsequent persons sent from one organization during a calendar year for the A-STEP sleep technologist training course.
+We can provide a 15% discount to the third and subsequent persons sent from one organization during a calendar year for the A-STEP sleep technologist training course.
 We encourage multiple attendees from the same practice, sleep lab or hospital to ensure consistency and uniformity in training.

 Does completion of the technologist training course allow one to sit for the registry exam?

-No, satisfactory completion of the A-STEP program enables one to work as a polysomnographic trainee in a sleep laboratory.
+No, satisfactory completion of the A-STEP program that consists on 2 parts, enables one to work as a polysomnographic trainee in a sleep laboratory.
 There are experience requirements established by the Board of Registered Polysomnographic Technologists that must be met prior to taking the examination to certify as a Registered Polysomnographic Technologist (RPSGT).
 Completion of an A-STEP training course at the National School of Sleep Medicine is not a guarantee of employment in a sleep laboratory.
 Students are responsible for contacting their state medical boards to determine specific polysomnography licensing requirements, if applicable.

 Do you offer any financing options?